Logging data events - Amazon CloudTrail

 To log additional resource types, you'll need to use advanced event selectors.
 To convert a trail to advanced event selectors, run the get-event-selectors command to confirm the current event selectors, and then configure the advanced event selectors to match the coverage of the previous event selectors, then add selectors for any resource types for which you want to log data events.

 • You can use advanced event selectors to filter based on the value of the eventName, resources.ARN, and readOnly fields, giving you the ability to log only the data events of interest.
-For more information about configuring these fields, see AdvancedFieldSelector.
+For more information about configuring these fields, see AdvancedFieldSelector in the Amazon CloudTrail API Reference and Filtering data events by using advanced event selectors in this topic.

 aws cloudtrail get-event-selectors --trail-name TrailName

-The command returns the default settings for a trail.
+The command returns the event selectors for the trail.

 Log events by using advanced event selectors